-Trauma recovery is not about forgetting the past; it is about learning how to live fully in the present.
-Whether you are navigating the impact of a single traumatic event or coping with the long-term effects of complex trauma, healing is possible.
-But it rarely happens all at once.
-The trauma healing process typically unfolds in stages.
-By understanding the stages of trauma recovery, survivors can approach their journey with confidence, clarity, and self-compassion.
+Trauma recovery is not about forgetting the past; it’s about learning to live fully in the present.
+Whether you are navigating the aftermath of a single traumatic event or coping with the long-term effects of complex trauma, healing is possible.
+And while it rarely happens all at once, understanding the stages of recovery can give you clarity and confidence.

 What Is a Traumatic Event?